sanskrit/learnsanskrit.org/content/guide/verbs-1/the-ordinary-past-tense.md

 }

-Many of the tense-moods that describe past events will use this {s a-} sound.
+Many of the tense-moods that describe past events will add this {s a-} sound to the beginning of the stem.

 {h Endings}